js-joda/js-joda/README.md

 + In opposite to that, Joda.js is a standalone date and time implementation.
-It brings concepts like a LocalDate that allows to handle dates like birthdays or holidays in a clean and error-safe way, especially if this dates are persisted on an external server.
+It brings concepts like a LocalDate that allows to handle dates like birthdays or holidays in a clean and error-safe way, especially if this dates are persisted to an external server.

 + Joda.js is immutable.
 Immutability aligns well with pure functions and with the architecture of frameworks like React and Flux.